 Unfortunately, he used this research to move into the area of autism and vaccines (no real scientific evidence supporting a link).
 And that’s where he seemed to go off the rails.

 On the other hand, Tomljenovic’s credentials and status at the University of British Columbia are somewhat unclear.
 She was a post-doctoral fellow (a position where a relatively new Ph.D. continues their research at an institution that allows them to continue their investigations) at UBC, but searches for staff members at UBC do not give any hits for her name.

 It’s possible, as a postdoc, she isn’t paid or on staff with the university, but compensated by another source, so she wouldn’t show up on any staff directory.
 This is a rare, but not completely unfamiliar, method to keep postdocs working in a lab.
-In the latest, and ultimately retracted, article published by Shaw and Tomljenovic states that she is still at UBC.
+In the latest, and ultimately retracted, an article published by Shaw and Tomljenovic states that she is still at UBC.

 Much of Shaw’s anti-vaccine “research” has been paid by the Dwoskin Family Foundation, one of the most profoundly anti-vaccine sponsors of research in the world.
 Claire Dwoskin is a board member of the anti-vaccine group, the National Vaccination Information Center, a vile anti-vaccine group that passes on misinformation as if they are facts about vaccines.

 But there’s more.
 Tomljenovic and Shaw are strongly supported financially by other key anti-vaccine donors, very wealthy ones.
 Maybe that support doesn’t mean anything for their scientific credibility, but when you closely read their articles, they have an a priori belief that vaccines are dangerous, and they only pursue